crystal-lang/crystal-db/README.md

 DB.open "sqlite3:./file.db" do |db|
   # When using the pg driver, use $1, $2, etc. instead of ?
-  db.exec "create table contacts (name string, age integer)" db.exec "insert into contacts values (?, ?)", "John Doe", 30
+  db.exec "create table contacts (name text, age integer)" db.exec "insert into contacts values (?, ?)", "John Doe", 30

   args = [] of DB::Any